Bitcoin Deposits: A Layer 3 Protocol for Zero UTXO Trust-Minimized Lightning Wallets

 3.2 Vault Creation and Addressing

-Vault Creation: A vault is created within a specific channel and identified by:
+Vault Creation: A vault is created using a MuSig2 aggregated public key derived from both channel peers:

 )